budamu/clashconfig/README.md

 # clashconfig
-This is a config file for Clash. <br>
+Config files for Clash or V2Ray. <br>
 The resource is not original, but collected from the Internet.

 clash-bp: https://www.youtube.com/channel/UCX0G0TLANlxVDugOTw-hsNw <br>